Skip to main content

 Take a look at our previous magazines or have a read through our latest web posts.
 These will give you an idea of the kind of articles we are looking for.
 The important thing to remember is we don’t publish academic reports in the traditional sense.
 Instead, we want our writers to use statistics to illuminate a chosen topic, so that our readers can understand that subject better.
 In this sense, Significance offers a platform for you to have some fun with your writing.

-Also, make sure to review our notes for contributors for further guidance.
+Also, make sure to review our contributor guidelines for further guidance.

 What topics are we looking for?